kergoth/OE-Signatures/README.rst

   - The path information for the runtime recursion check appears to leave out the top element, at least in some cases.
-  - Create generally useful Visitor/Transformer classes for a Value tree, and consider using them for the resolve process, rather than doing it so implicitly in code scattered across the classes.
+  - Fix the AND-OR async issue in a way that can go upstream.
+  - Consider reworking the classes to be more data only nodes in a tree with traversal tools, like traditional AST / semantic model, rather than the current method.
+While the current method of including behavior in the classes is nicer from that perspective, it scatters the tree traversal code across the nodes, and that behavior is fairly common.

 - BitBake Integration